-- The evaluands, which remain on the final list, basically meet the minimum requirements of an E-Portfolio software product. - The overview in table form (see above) assures a good initial assessment of the list of evaluands. - The method allows a further comparison of evaluands, which after a first assessment by the institution, are taken into account for implementation.

-- A weighted criteria checklist with pedagogically motivated meta categories permits a further evaluation with an individual setting of priorities. - B. 3.2 The criteria checklist for the evaluation of E-Portfolio software
+- The evaluands, which remain on the final list, basically meet the minimum requirements of an e-portfolio system. - The overview in table form (see above) assures a good initial assessment of the list of evaluands. - The method allows a further comparison of evaluands, which after a first assessment by the institution, are taken into account for implementation. - A weighted criteria checklist with pedagogically motivated meta categories permits a further evaluation with an individual setting of priorities.